 Understanding the risks of buying privately

 When you buy a car through a private sale purchase, you should be more careful about checking the vehicle before you sign the transfer papers and pay the agreed price.

 When buying a car through a private sale purchase, it's essential to take a careful test drive.

-There's no cooling off period on a private sale purchase.
+There's no cooling-off period on private sale purchase.
 Once you sign the transfer of registration and pay the agreed price, that's the end of your interaction with the seller.